-On the next page, we provide screenshots of what you'll see when you visit the e-CRF and what links you should choose to work your way to IDEA's regulations.
+Just below, we provide screenshots of what you'll see when you visit the e-CRF and what links you should choose to work your way to IDEA's regulations.
 You may never have a reason to access the e-CFR, but it can be very useful if you want to verify the exact language of the law at some future point in time.